mmheydari97/tactile-gan/README.md

 - `--initial-epoch`: This argument sets starting epoch counter, useful if we're loading a half trained model.
 - `--total_epochs`: This argument sets total number of epochs we're training the network.
 By default the code runs for 125 iterations.
 - `--epoch_constant`: This argument sets the number of epochs in which we keep the learning rate constant.
 By default it would be 25 starting epochs without learning rate decay.
-- `--lr`: This argument sets staring learning rate which is 0.002 by default.
+- `--lr`: This argument sets starting learning rate which is 0.002 by default.
 - `--no-label_smoothing`: This argument disables one-sided label smoothing which is a technique to regulate training GANs.
 - `--beta1`: This argument sets beta1 for Adam optimizer which is 0.01 by default.
 - `--threads`: This argument sets the number of cpu threads for loading the dataset.
 By default it's set to 8.